 CBP has a statutory responsibility to collect all revenue due to the U.S. Government that arises from the importation of goods into the United States.
 CBP is committed to ensuring that AD/CVD laws are enforced vigorously.
-To this end, CBP's Office of Trade, Office of Field Operations, Office of Finance, and Office of Chief Counsel are engaged in efforts to ensure that AD/CVDs are collected successfully.
+To this end, CBP's Office of Trade, Office of Field Operations, Office of Finance, and Office of Chief Counsel are engaged in efforts to ensure that AD/CVD is collected successfully.

-The collection of AD/CVD remains a complex challenge.
-Setting appropriate bonding levels for AD/CVD imports is a challenge because the final duty liability and payment risk are largely unknown by CBP at the time that the AD/CVD merchandise is imported.
-The New Shipper bonding privilege was statutory in nature, and is no longer in place.
-Title 19 U.S.C. § 1675(a)(2)(B)(iii) had allowed certain importers to post an SEB in the amount of the estimated AD/CVD at entry instead of paying the estimated AD/CVD in cash.
-The SEB that was posted for these New Shipper reviews was in addition to other security provided to cover the entry more generally.
-However, the New Shipper bonding privilege has been controversial, and Congress periodically has suspended or revoked it.
-For example, Congress temporarily suspended the New Shipper bonding privilege from April 1, 2006, through June 30, 2009 (see Pension Protection Act of 2006, Section 1632 of P.L.
-109-280 (August 17, 2006)).
-More recently, Congress revoked the New Shipper bonding option in the Trade Facilitation and Trade Enforcement Act because of concerns regarding circumvention by new shippers (see Section 433 of P.L.
-114-125 (February 24, 2016)).
+The new shipper bonding privilege was statutory in nature and is no longer in place.
+Title 19 U.S.C. § 1675(a)(2)(B)(iii) allowed certain importers to post SEBs in the amount of the estimated AD/CVD at entry instead of paying the estimated AD/CVD in cash.
+The SEB that was posted for these new shipper reviews was in addition to other security provided to cover the entry more generally.

+The new shipper bonding privilege periodically has been suspended or revoked by Congress.
+For example, Congress temporarily suspended the new shipper bonding privilege from April 1, 2006, through June 30, 2009.
+See Pension Protection Act of 2006, Section 1632 of P.L.
+109-280 (August 17, 2006).
+More recently, Congress revoked the new shipper bonding option in the Trade Facilitation and Trade Enforcement Act (P.L.
+114-125) because of concerns regarding circumvention by new shippers.
+See Section 433 of P.L.
+114-125 (February 24, 2016).